blake-regalia/emk.js/README.md

 ```

 #### Regular Expression Capture
 You may need more control over the patterns your targets match.
-The more advanced way to embed patterns in targets is by creating named regular expressions in the mk-file config:
+The more advanced way to embed patterns in targets is by creating named regular expressions in the emk-file config:
 `'&{pattern_name}': /{regex}/,`  -- where `pattern_name` matches `/^[A-Za-z_][A-Za-z_0-9]*$/`.

 This creates a pattern that can be referenced in build target strings and will consequently create variables that can be referenced anywhere inside the build rule.
 Referencing a pattern from a build target can optionally include the name of the variable to store captures in (defaults to the name of the pattern):